codehaus/swiby/demo/readme.txt

 > cd demo/chord
 > jruby -I../../core/lib chord_translator_ui.rb

+Note: It uses a font to draw the musical symbols downloaded from http://simplythebest.net/fonts/fonts/musical_symbols.html (the font name is “MusicalSymbols”).

 ** Hangman Game

-Game where the player must find the hidden word.
+Game where the player must find a hidden word.

 Uses the 2D features, MVC, absolute layout and translation support.